puyokw/DistributedQNNs/README.md

 # Distributed Quantum Neural Networks via Partitioned Features Encoding
-##
-The paper of "Distributed quantum neural networks via partitioned features encoding" can be read at [Qu Machine Intelligence](https://rdcu.be/dAVb9).
+The paper of "Distributed quantum neural networks via partitioned features encoding" can be read at [Quantum Machine Intelligence](https://rdcu.be/dAVb9).
 Here, we put the codes used in the paper.

 ## Examples
 In this repository,